MAsuamah/employee-tracker/README.md

 * In your terminal while still in the root folder of employee-tracker run `mysql -u root -p` then enter your MySQL password when prompted.
 * Now in the MySQL shell run `source db/db.sql` to create the employee database.
 * Next run `source db/schema.sql`to create the departments, roles, and employees tables.
-* There is also a seeds file you can use to pre-populate your tables with dummy data.
+* There is also a seeds file you can use to pre-populate your tables with test data.
 Run `source db/seeds.sql` to do so.
 Otherwise skip this step so you can add your own data.
 * Type `quit;` to exit the MySQL shell.

 ## How To Use